maxdkelly/DJ_AI/README.md

 ## Usage

-To run the script, type the following command within the root level directory
+To run the script, type the following command within the root level directory.

 ```bash
 python main.py